 Connect Microsoft Azure Resource Manager to your RightScale Account

-The ARM account used to register with RightScale must have Service Admin or Global Admin of the Active Directory Tenant AND must be a User Access Administrator or Owner of the Subscription being added.
+The Azure user being used to register with RightScale must be a member of the Active Directory Tenant containing the subscription (not a guest) AND must have the Owner role on the Subscription being added.
 If you temporarily add permissions to a user to complete registration, you may revoke those permissions after the subscription is registered, as RightScale will only use the

 RightScale Service Principal for authentication.